nguyentuananh1921/Final_Project_AT08/README.md

 ### Manage Tasks
 - Add, edit, and delete tasks.
 ### Logging and Reporting
-- Generate logs, reports, video records, and screenshots for failed test cases.
+- Generate logs, reports, and screenshots for failed test cases.
   - Utilizes Allure or Extent frameworks.
 ### Parallel Execution
 - Execute tests in parallel for optimal efficiency.